devbagha/Sentiment--Analysis/README.md

 •	Web Application: The developed Flask-based web application allows users to input customer reviews and receive instant sentiment analysis results.

-Supervisor Communication:
-You can inform your supervisor that the project involves sentiment analysis on an e-commerce dataset sourced from Kaggle.
-The dataset contains attributes related to product information and customer reviews.
-The primary goal is to build a sentiment classification model that accurately categorizes customer sentiments as positive, negative, or neutral.
-The project includes data preprocessing, exploratory data analysis, class imbalance handling, model training, text vectorization, and the creation of a user-friendly web application for real-time sentiment analysis.
-The chosen model, SVC, achieved an accuracy of 64%, and the web application offers a practical interface for analyzing customer sentiments.